arocull/stag-toolkit/docs/tools/stagtest.md

 - `StagTest.assert_equal(a: Variant, b: Variant, message: String = "")` - Assert that two values are equal.
 - `StagTest.assert_unequal(a: Variant, b: Variant, message: String = "")` - Assert that two values are NOT equal.
 - `StagTest.assert_valid(a: Object, message: String = "")` - Assert that the given Object is valid.
+- `StagTest.assert_approx_equal(a: Variant, b: Variant, threshold: float = 1e-5, message: String = "")` - Asserts that two variants of the same type are approximately equal.
+Threshold is currently only implemented for scalar values.

 <br/>